 Homemade magnesium lotion is so easy to make.
 You’ll need two basic ingredients:

 You have to start by making magnesium oil.
 This simply requires you to mix magnesium chloride with hot water.
 The longest part of the process is heating a half cup of water.

 Once the magnesium oil is cool you can whip it with the coconut oil.
 Instant lotion!

 Yes, it really is that easy.

 I also like to add some essential oils to make it smell nice.
 But that is optional.
 My favorite is Young Living’s Stress Away.
 I like the vanilla scent.
 Lavender would also be good for kids.
-Just be careful which oils you use if you are on the VAD Diet as essential oils are very potent and easily absorbed.

 Some people use bees wax to help prevent separation.
 I’m a fan of simple.
 So I don’t bother with that.
 The magnesium oil and coconut oil may separate a little after the lotion sits for a month or more.
 Simply re-whip it to combine if that is an issue.

 A simple DIY magnesium lotion made with only two ingredients.